 Individuals seeking admission to the PhD in Nursing program must meet the general admission requirements and technical standards for admission for the School of Graduate Studies, as well as the following:

-For a list of additional academic policies and regulations, including those pertaining to admission compliance, orientation, registration and examinations, please click here.
+Additional academic policies and regulations, including those pertaining to admission compliance, orientation, registration and examinations

 Technical Standards for Admission, Progression and Graduation